I buy, sell, and deal in antique surveying instruments and related science and technology

 past sales results

-for surveying instruments in the sales archives found in the right
+for many surveying instruments in the sales archives found in the right

 column if you are looking for values.